Applications for the European Solar Prize 2018 can be submitted online until 31 May 2018.

 After expiry of the application period, the EUROSOLAR head office reviews all applications and prepares the documents for the evaluation process.
 Afterwards, the prepared application documents are made available to the jury members electronically.
 In the framework of a joint meeting, the judges make final decisions on the award winners.

 Description of prize categories:

 a) Towns/municipalities, council districts, public utilities

-European towns, municipalities, council districts, public utilities with projects for using renewable energies in their council area.
-The Solar Prize is awarded for convincing and holistic measures/strategies in the field of renewable urban planning and energy supply.
+Towns, municipalities, council districts, public utilities with projects for the use of renewable energies in their administrative area.
+The solar prize is awarded for convincing and holistic measures/strategies in the field of renewable urban planning and energy supply.

 b) Solar architecture and urban planning

 Architectural and planning offices, housing associations, cities and other institutions that develop innovative concepts for the use of renewable energies in individual buildings or energy utilisation concepts for entire districts.
 The constructural aspect is in the foreground here.